iobroker-community-adapters/ioBroker.ical/docs/en/README.md

 - `preview`: 7 # means that appointments are displayed 7 days in advance
 - `runEveryMinutes`: 30 # means that the adapter automatically rewists the calendar every 30 minutes.
 If 0 is not read automatically
-- `colorize`: true # Today's appointments will be colored red, tomorrow's appointments will be orange, this option overrides the option everyCalOneColor
+- `colorize`: true # Today's appointments  and appointments which are currently running will be colored red, tomorrow's appointments will be orange, this option overrides the option everyCalOneColor
 - `debug`: false # if true, extended output is written to the CCU.IO log
 - `defColor`:` white` # sets the default color of the calendar entries
 - `fulltime`: ` ` # determines by which string the time 00:00 is replaced for all day appointments.
 For spaces (between the quotes), the time is omitted for all-day appointments